Tonina Ruins in Mexico: City of the Sacred Mayan Calendar

-These and other elements of the site’s design support the proposition that a connection exists between the architectural design and details of the Toniná Acropolis and the 260-day Maya sacred calendar, and perhaps even the 365-day calendar as well.
-The following proposition is based on field work conducted at the site in February, 2012, which was followed up later.
+These and other elements of the site’s design support the idea that a connection exists between the architectural design and details of the Toniná Acropolis and the 260-day Maya sacred calendar, and perhaps even the 365-day calendar as well.
+The following view is based on field work conducted at the site in February, 2012, which was followed up later.

 Cornerstone Numbers of the Mayan Sacred Calendar Are in the Tonina Acropolis

 A 20 x 13 grid, the calendar board was used to determine the day sign of any date in the calendar and is used in Mayan astrology and to schedule ceremonial and mundane activities.

 Its origin can be traced back to the Yucatan peninsula, when it was called Buk-Xoc in the Spanish translation of The Book of Mani, one of the Books of Chilam Balam that contain ancient records and prophecies of Mayan priests in different population center.
 The calendar board is seen in the illustration on the right.
 (Click for a larger view.)

 The key numbers used to construct this calendar were 20, 13, 7, 9, 1 and 8.
 It is possible that other arcane numbers, yet undiscovered, exist.
 These numbers appear throughout the Toniná Acropolis, most starkly in the pattern known as the Grecas when it is superimposed on the calendar board.

 Researched and written in Guatemala, The Mayan Calendar User's Guide reveals astrological techniques and secrets never before published in the English language.